Bain Case Interview: Format, Rounds & PE Cases (2026)

 The Bain Capital Connection

-Bain & Company founded Bain Capital, now one of the world's largest PE firms with approximately $215 billion in assets under management as of early 2026 (Bain Capital).
+Bain & Company partners founded Bain Capital in 1984, now one of the world's largest alternative-asset firms, with roughly $185-225 billion in assets under management depending on the reporting source and date (Bain Capital).
 This heritage means PE-style cases, such as evaluating an acquisition target, assessing a portfolio company, or calculating investment returns, appear more frequently at Bain than at BCG or McKinsey.
-If you've only prepared profitability and market entry cases, you have a gap.
-For the corporate-history and career distinction, see Bain Capital vs Bain & Company.
+If you have only prepared profitability and market entry cases, you have a gap.
+For the corporate-history and career distinction, see Bain Capital vs Bain & Company, and for the underlying analytical toolkit, the private equity case interview guide and the PE due diligence framework.

 What Bain Evaluates